OpenSLO/OpenSLO/website/README.md

 This page is the source of truth for the specification.
 Keep its schema reference links, v2 draft links, and Go SDK validation note when updating the content.

+See the [specification change workflow](../docs/specification-changes.md) for object changes, new versions, and SDK coordination.

 ## Schema reference